Fraulyn02/LCF-COMPANY/README.md

 The frontend application is almost finished using a template engine for HTML and bootstrap for CSS NOW is the time to work with the backend while I learn on the road.

-On the server side is running node with express and the form with a module called nodemailer that sends the information to my email
+On the server side is running node with express and the form using a module called nodemailer that sends the information to my email

 # Screenshot